Read Write Inclusive Teaching programme (RWInc/RWI)

-Nonsense words are words that are not real but help to assess whether your child secured their identification of the sounds in words and their ability to blend them.
+Nonsense words are words that are not real but help to assess whether your child has secured their identification of the sounds in words as well as their ability to blend them.

 At school we use a puppet called Fred who can only speak in sounds, not whole words.
 We call this Fred Talk.

 For example, Fred would say d-o-g, we would say dog.
 Your child is taught to hear or say the sounds and blend them together in sequence to make a word.